-The Football Betting Challenge Tipster Updates on the Daily Tips page shows how tipsters target certain levels of odds.
-It might give you an insight into the odds you wish to target and if you feel it would be beneficial to make your own pots.
-Also, you can choose to follow some of the tips or do both your own selections and any tip that you like the look of.
+The Safest Tips show how tipsters target certain levels of odds.
+This might give you an insight into the odds you wish to target and if you feel it would be beneficial to make your own pots.
+Also, you can follow the tips that you like the look of.

 Strategies & Systems - Research

 This seems pretty obvious, but sometimes you may feel that you get to know teams so well that you don't revise the selection.
-On the odd occasion, the team might have suspensions or new injuries to a key player, they might have a trickier game ahead and the manager might rest some key players or although the opposition seem inferior, they could be a dreaded 'bogey team' that do well in the head-to-head matches.
+Teams might have suspensions or new injuries to key players, they might have a trickier game ahead so the manager rests key players or although the opposition seem inferior, they could be a dreaded 'bogey team' that do well in the head-to-head matches.
 Check fixtures, results and different websites with regular news on the teams to overcome these factors that can be easily overlooked.

 'The Step by Step Guide' to the selection process is available in the eBook.
 It covers the research needed and how this is utilised.
 Also, all potential 'Influential Factors' are categorised with the different affects that they have on a game in detail, from team form to fixture type.

 Mistakes to Avoid - Don't Bet with Amounts of Money that you are Not Willing to Lose